Book: Voices from Chernobyl

 I’m going to talk about this book purely from my experience and the profound impact it had on me (along with providing some contextualization) because that’s really the only way I feel that one can approach a book like this.
 This is a book that bears the soul of every-o-n-e within it, and what a heavy burden it carries…of holding the fragments who seemed to have come to a standstill, but whose voices will continue to echo forever.

 Voices from Chernobyl is a compilation of oratory “interviews” conducted by Alexievich of those who were present and involved with the Chernobyl Nuclear Disaster that occurred in Pripyat, Ukraine in 1986.
-Much of the events and “truths” surrounding this event are shrouded in mystery due the Soviet Government at the time who attempted to conceal the gravity of the disaster.
-Furthermore, this was a catastrophe that no one could fathom, and its consequences were even more unreal, until of course, the reality began to boil up from the crevices of the radiated soil and colorless skies that even nature abandoned.
+Much of the events and “truths” surrounding this event are shrouded in mystery due to the Soviet Government at the time who attempted to conceal the gravity of the disaster.
+Furthermore, this was a catastrophe that no one could fathom, and its consequences were even more unreal until of course, the reality began to boil up from the crevices of the radiated soil and colorless skies that even nature abandoned.
 Sadly, the refusal to admit the extent of the damage and error still continues onwards today within the various governments of nations involved, especially Belarus where Alexievich hails from (which also happens to be one of the most damaged places from the radiation).
 Essentially, the book serves as an inside, microscopic look at one of the most hushed, misunderstood human-triggered disasters of our modern history in a way that not only synthesizes a higher level of understanding about the incident, but forces the reader into a state of that’s much needed for human beings to enter – which is one of submission.

 Now the reason Voices from Chernobyl is so compelling is primarily because of how well personal observatory/narration is utilized.
 It is persuasive by nature refusing to let the reader go, forbidding any indifference or insensitivity to manifest.
 The interviews tend to make quite an impact for the autobiographical reasons that were mentioned, but this collection goes beyond the interview-interviewee format to actually reconstruct a tangible history comprised of multiple truths intersecting with multiple lives trying to still comprehend the tragedy that befell them.
 The book is separated into three sections, and each anecdote/story is displayed as a monologue, not a series of questions and answers.
 It is a frontline view into the lives of those who were front-liners during this time.
 Devastated mothers, widows, children, dying people, historians, liquidators, engineers, scientists, doctors, nurses, lovers, fighters, government officials, philosophers, men, women all likened by their tragedies, come forth to share their experiences, their truths, and their world – of Chernobyl.